Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 Battery tips (best practices)

-If you plan to stay parked in one place for a long time, schedule occasional driving to recharge the house battery.
+If you plan to stay parked in one place for a long time (more than 3 days) and you have a lot of devices, do schedule occasional driving (2-3 hours) to recharge the house battery.

 FF Heater: What It Is and How to Use It Safely